Flexible Imputation of Incomplete Network Data: Empirical Application

 Table~\ref{tab:empirical_centrality} reports estimates of household-level regressions in which the dependent variable is a household's microfinance take-up decision and the regressors are household-level network characteristics.
 We provide regression results for both sampled (incomplete) networks and imputed network using our proposed method.
-Panel A shows that, when using the imputed network, a household's take-up probability increases by approximately $8.3\%$ when its normalized average degree increases by $10\%$ (equivalently, when the household has roughly $20$ more network connections within the village).
-The estimated effect is weaker when using sampled networks, with the coefficient $\alpha_1$ decreasing from $0.83$ to $0.58$.
-However, as shown in Panel B, we do not find a positive correlation between a household's take-up probability and its eigenvector centrality, either when using sampled networks or when using imputed networks.
+Panel A shows that, when using the imputed network, the household's take-up probability increases by $7.2\%$ percentage points when its normalized average degree increases by $10\%$ (equivalently, when the household has about $20$ more connections within the village).
+The estimated effect is weaker when using sampled networks, with the coefficient $\alpha_1$ decreasing from $0.72$ to $0.61$.
+Panel B presents results using eigenvector centrality.
+Both specifications yield similar estimates ($0.026$ using the sampled network and $0.028$ using the imputed network), indicating that households with higher eigenvector centrality are more likely to take up microfinance.

+Table~\ref{tab:empirical_linear_in_means} reports estimates from a household-level linear-in-means peer-effects model, where the dependent variable is the household's microfinance take-up decision, and the regressor $W$ is a dummy variable indicating whether the household contains an injection node.
+We present regression results based on both the sampled (incomplete) network and the imputed network constructed using our proposed method.